 - All elementary campuses will provide face-to-face instruction for students this year.
-The only virtual option will be for those who committed to the DISD Virtual Academy. - ➤ Following the advice of officials at Denton County Health Services and the Centers for Disease Control (CDC) beginning Thursday, Aug.
-26, face coverings or masks are required for students, employees and visitors inside all Denton ISD buildings where physical distancing is not possible.
-This temporary requirement will remain in place until local hospitalization access and community spread of COVID-19 slows. - Campus volunteers will be permitted this year.
+The only virtual option will be for those who committed to the DISD Virtual Academy. - Campus volunteers will be permitted this year.
 We will, however, be designating specific areas and days for our volunteers while on campus.
-This will aid in limiting additional individuals entering the learning spaces with children during the school day. - ➤ Breakfast visitors will not be permitted this year; however, lunch visitors will be permitted this year on a designated day.
-In addition, we will continue to reinforce our standing campus practices that other students may not join families eating at the designated visitors' tables, nor may parents sit at the student lunch tables. - Parents will be permitted to walk students down to classrooms for the first 12 days of instruction this year.
-This will allow the opportunity for families to see their child's classroom, as well as help them become initially acclimated to the school year.
-Beginning Monday, August 30th, car riders will only be dropped off in the front car tag line beginning at 7:10 a.m. - This school year lunch visitors will be permitted.
-We will, however, be designating specific areas for our visitors while on campus.
-The day designated for lunch visitors will be Fridays. - In order for students to get acquainted with the cafeteria and have time socializing, we ask that there are no lunch visitors the first 7 days of school.
+This will aid in limiting additional individuals entering the learning spaces with children during the school day. - Breakfast visitors will not be permitted this year; however, lunch visitors will be permitted this year by reservation only.
+Only guardians will be allowed to make reservations an enter the building for lunch periods.
+In addition, we will continue to reinforce our standing campus practices that other students may not join families eating at the designated visitors' tables, nor may parents sit at the student lunch tables. - Parents will be permitted to walk students down to classrooms for the first 2 days of instruction this year.
+This will allow the opportunity for families to see their child's classroom, as well as help them become initially acclimated to the school year. - In order for students to get acquainted with the cafeteria and have time socializing, we ask that there are no lunch visitors until September 12, 2022.
 This is a crucial time in learning procedures and gaining independence.
-This time builds confidence and makes them the "expert" of their lunch time. - ➤ Campus performances, field trips, and large campus gatherings (Grandparent's Day, Meet the Teacher, etc.) will be permitted this year.
-Staggering of schedules for these may occur in order to limit the number of individuals in the hallways and learning spaces. - > Students will be able to switch classes and be combined with others within the grade level this year (Orchestra, Choir, PE, etc.) - > 504 Meetings, IEP Meetings, and Parent Conferences may still be held virtually during the school year.
+This time builds confidence and makes them the "expert" of their lunch time. - Campus performances, field trips, and large campus gatherings (Grandparent's Day, Meet the Teacher, etc.) will be permitted this year.
+Staggering of schedules for these may occur in order to limit the number of individuals in the hallways and learning spaces. - Students will be able to switch classes and be combined with others within the grade level this year (Orchestra, Choir, PE, etc.) - 504 Meetings, IEP Meetings, and Parent Conferences may still be held virtually during the school year.